-In cities like Hanoi or Saigon, where there are very few pedestrian lights, many people cross a red light, and thousands of motorbikes are not following the rules, crossing the road is an unforgettable experience.
-Here are 6 essential tips we have learned from our life just to cross the road in Vietnam:
+In cities like Hanoi or Saigon, where there are very few pedestrian lights, many people run red lights, and thousands of motorbikes do not follow the rules, crossing the road is an unforgettable experience.
+Here are 6 essential tips we have learned from our lives just to cross the road in Vietnam:

 1. Be courageous

-Traffic will not stop for you, like most opportunities in life are not natural that.
+Traffic will not stop for you, like most opportunities in life are not natural.
 You will have to pursue what you want, whether you cross the road or find a new job.
-As the famous saying “Luck comes to the brave”, remember that every time you procrastinate with fear.
+As the famous saying goes, “Luck comes to the brave”; remember that every time you procrastinate out of fear.

 2. ”Forget” the standards of crossing

-If you plan on coming to Vietnam, be prepared to forget everything you are taught about crossing, such as waiting for vehicles to stop, pedestrian crosswalks and traffic lights.
+If you plan to come to Vietnam, be prepared to forget everything you are taught about crossing, such as waiting for vehicles to stop, using pedestrian crosswalks, and following traffic lights.
 In Vietnam, people cross the road by going straight ahead and making their own way while the cars are still running.
 That’s the only way.

 3. Maintain stability